 Nocalhost will associate the directory to the clone directory automatically after codes are cloned.

-Nocalhost will replace the workload containers when entering DevMode by development container.
-Nocalhost will loads the
+Nocalhost will replace the workload containers when entering DevMode with development container.
+Nocalhost will load the

 container[*].dev section from the Nocalhost configuration.